 He has published or contributed to more than 20 research papers in peer reviewed journals and more than 15 working discussion papers on topical issues in education.
 Moses has a MPhil and a PhD in Economics of Education.

 Hital is a Manager of Corporate Affairs at Cisco Systems, Kenya and has worked at Cisco for seven years.
 Previously, Hital maintained tenure at Microsoft.
 She received recognition from Microsoft for advancing technology for developing communities and has been nominated as one of Kenya’s top most powerful women under 40 for two consecutive years.

 Her hard work has earned her awards such as Global Ambassador for Youth from Usher’s New Look Foundation, Cisco’s diversity Ambassador for Middle East Africa, Catalyst Award, and Champion Award from Cisco.

-Advocate Joel Nchoe has 20+ years as an educator having worked with the Kenyan Ministry of Education in various capacities as a teacher, headmaster, and school inspector and later an education officer in Narok, Kenya.
+Advocate Joel Nchoe has 20+ years experience as an educator, having worked with the Kenyan Ministry of Education in various capacities as a teacher, headmaster, and school inspector, and later, an education officer in Narok, Kenya.

 Joel has been a practicing advocate for the last 11 years and is currently the senior legal advisor of the Kenya Assemblies of God churches in Kenya.

 Faith was born and raised in Narok County, Kenya.
 She is a trained primary teacher and holds a primary teacher certificate.
 Faith has taught in a number of school classrooms.